How do I learn more about St. Rita High School?

 How many graduates from St. Rita High School go on to college?

 98% of our graduates go on to attend a college or university of their choice.
-In the Class of 2016, 148 graduates earned $16.1+ million in college scholarships, an average of $108,000 per graduate.
-Of the $16.1 million earned last year, 94% of that amount was academic and merit-based awards.
-In the last five graduation classes, Ritamen have earned nearly $75 million in scholarships for colleges and universities across the country.
+In the Class of 2017, 138 graduates earned over $15.6 million in college scholarships, an average of $113,000 per graduate.
+Of the $15.6 million earned last year, 90% of that amount was academic and merit-based awards.
+In the last five graduation classes, Ritamen have earned over $76.5 million in scholarships for colleges and universities across the country.

-Graduates of St. Rita are currently attending institutions such as the University of Michigan Ann Arbor, University of Illinois Urbana, Purdue University, Villanova University, Saint Louis University, Marquette University, University of Iowa, University of Wisconsin-Madison, University of Minnesota, University of Missouri-Columbia, Michigan State University, University of Dayton, Illinois State University, Loyola University, University of Tennessee Knoxville, Tulane University, University of Kentucky, University of Alabama, University of Mississippi, Mississippi State University, University of Tampa, University of Oregon, Xavier University, Miami (Ohio) University, and the United State Naval Academy.
+Graduates of St. Rita are currently attending institutions such as the University of Michigan Ann Arbor, University of Illinois Urbana, Purdue University, Villanova University, Saint Louis University, Marquette University, University of Iowa, University of Wisconsin-Madison, University of Minnesota, University of Missouri-Columbia, Ohio State University, Michigan State University, University of Dayton, Illinois State University, Loyola University, University of Tennessee Knoxville, University of North Carolina, Tulane University, University of Kentucky, University of Alabama, Xavier University, Wyoming University, University of Mississippi, Mississippi State University, University of Tampa, University of Oregon, Xavier University, Miami (Ohio) University, Clemson University, University of Arizona and the United State Naval Academy.

 Do I need to be Catholic to attend St. Rita High School?